google/comprehensive-rust/src/testing/mocking.md

 - You can use `.times(n)` to limit the number of times a mock method can be called to `n` --- the mock will automatically panic when dropped if this isn't satisfied.

-- Mockall is available for use in AOSP.

 </details>